3 Phase Generators: How They Work and Their Applications

 Basics of 3-Phase Generators

 A 3-phase generator produces three alternating currents (AC) that are phase-shifted by 120 degrees.
+Commonly used in industrial and commercial settings.
+More efficient and reliable than single-phase generators.

 How 3 Phase Generators Work